Do you want to compare Yoast SEO vs All in One SEO?

 From here, you can provide your organization or individual name, logo, phone number, and contact type like sales, support, etc.

-You can also change default Schema settings for your different content types.
+You can also change the default Schema settings for your different content types.

-You can set schema settings for each individual post and page, too.
-Simply scroll down on the post edit screen and switch to the Schema tab under AIOSEO settings.
+Simply scroll down on the post editor screen and switch to the Schema tab under AIOSEO settings.
+Then, click on the ‘Generate Schema’ button.

 The plugin also comes with a local SEO extension that helps you optimize your site for local search results.

-Both plugins are tied neck to neck with full schema.org support.
-All in One SEO does a slightly better job at making those options more easily noticeable.
+Both plugins come with full schema.org support.
+But, All in One SEO does a better job at making those options more easily noticeable, and the ever-growing Schema Catalog offers a lot more schema types.

 Ecommerce Support – Yoast SEO vs All in One SEO